cs50/labs/finance/README.md

 * Render an apology, without completing a purchase, if the user cannot afford the number of shares at the current price.
 * You don't need to worry about race conditions (or use transactions).

-Once you've implemented `buy` correctly, you should be able to see users' stock holdings by running `sqlite3 finance.db "SELECT * FROM stocks;".
+Once you've implemented `buy` correctly, you should be able to see users' stock holdings by running `sqlite3 finance.db "SELECT * FROM stocks;"`.

 ### `index`